anand-saurabh/Firewall/README.md

-Here is a basic firewall implementation.
+Here is a firewall implementation.
 I have given priority to reduce the number of in-memory data we hold as the input rule file can be very big and we can't store all the rules in a hashmap or similar structure in-memory for our comparison of test data.
 My approach:

 1) Break the big input .csv file into 4 smaller .csv files containing the rules data based on direction and protocol :